zzarif/Multilabel-Scifi-Tags-Classifier/README.md

 ```bash
 python scraper/question_url_scraper.py
 ```
 This will generate [question_urls.csv](data/question_urls.csv) file.
-This file has 30,000 StackExchange Scifi question URLs.
+This file has **30,000** StackExchange Scifi question URLs.

-## Fetch Question Details via [Stack API](https://api.stackexchange.com/)
+## Fetch Question Details
+### Method 1: Fetch question details via [Stack API](https://api.stackexchange.com/)
-Now that we have 30K Scifi questions, we need to fetch the details (description, tags, etc.) for each of the questions.
-For that, we will request REST APIs provided by StackExchange for this purpose.
+Now that we have **30,000** Scifi question URLs, we need to fetch the details (description, tags, etc.) for each of the questions.
+For that, we will utilize StackExchange REST APIs for this purpose.
 To do so:
 1. Register your v2.0 application at [Stackapps](https://stackapps.com/apps/oauth/register) to get an API key.
-2. Now, `deactivate` your active virtual environment.
+2. `deactivate` your active virtual environment.
 3. Open your `venv/Scripts/activate` file and add this line at the end of file:
 ```bash
 export STACK_API_KEY="<your_api_key>"
 ```
 *Copy the API key from Stackapps and paste it in this line.*

 4. Activate the virtual environment again:
 ```bash
 source venv/Scripts/activate